mrstefangrimm/Parc/BuildVerificationTest-Specification.md

 ## 1. Test PARC

 1. Connect the PC to the PARC device, USB and Debug cable
-2. In the Arduino IDE, open the project \Software\ParcApp\ParcApp.ino
+2. In the Arduino IDE, open the project \Software\Src\ParcApp\ParcApp.ino
 3. Enable the logging by changing the logging from `FakeLogger`to `SoftwareSerial`
 4. Upload the firmware
 5. In the Arduino IDE, open the Serial Monitor and send a `?`